 - Proof of relationship to a Thai national or foreigner working in Thailand

 The visa applicants are advised to apply for their visa either by mail or in person at the Royal Thai embassy or consulate in their home country.

 - Preparation of the application form and other documents for the applicant.

 - Submission of the required documents to the Thai embassy or consulate in the applicant's home country by mail or in person.

-- Payment of the embassy or consular fees which can either be by cash, check, or by credit card.
+- Payment of the embassy or consular fees can either be by cash, check, or credit card.

 - Review and processing of the visa application.
-The processing time usually takes 5 to 10 business days which depends with the Thai embassy or consulate where the application is lodged.
+The processing time usually takes 5 to 10 business days which depends on the Thai embassy or consulate where the application is lodged.

 Thailand Visa COVID